 At the Fives/Kindergarten level, the children learn basic musical skills and the different instruments of the orchestra, and also gain a sense of what it is to be part of a musical group.

 The award-winning Hope Library is a place set aside for the collecting of books for the young and for the pure enjoyment of reading.
-It is a place which sanctifies books, and is sun-filled, cosy, and welcoming.
+It is a place which sanctifies books, and is sun-filled, cozy, and welcoming.

 The librarian acquires and organizes books according to the interests of young children and the curricula of the classes.
 Our automated system uses Follett’s Destiny program, specifically designed for school libraries.
 Our librarian has customized the system to suit the needs of the School.